blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 A few more commands worth knowing:

 - `kathara exec <device> <command>` — Run a command on a device without opening an interactive session
-- `kathara wipe` — Remove all Kathara containers and networks (useful if something goes wrong)
+- `kathara wipe` — Remove all Kathará containers and networks (useful if something goes wrong)
-- `kathara list` — Show all running Kathara devices across all labs
+- `kathara list` — Show all running Kathará devices across all labs

-With these fundamentals covered, you now understand how Kathara structures labs and how to interact with them.
+With these fundamentals covered, you now understand how Kathará structures labs and how to interact with them.
 In the next section, we'll explore the BGP hijack scenario we're going to recreate before building the actual lab.

 ## Understanding BGP Hijacks and Route Leaks